AdamSpera/thedocs.adamspera.dev/content/DCCOR/Network/Switching Protocols/Virtual Port Channels (vPC).md

       - Monitors the vPC status on the peer
       - Aligns ARP tables (applicable for Layer 3 vPC peers)

+NOTE: Traffic sent over the vPC Peer Link is tagged with a special header, telling its peer NOT to forward it out of any of its vPC ports.

 ## Configuring vPC

 Configuring a vPC setup includes the following steps: